Molecular dynamics application example¶

 -----------------------------------------------------------------------------------------------

-At this point, the clustering does yield only clusters that are shrinking with even higher values for \(n_\mathrm{c}\).
+At this point, the clustering seem to yield only clusters that are shrinking with even higher values for \(n_\mathrm{c}\).
 To perform a semi-automatic hierarchical clustering, we can use the HierarchicalFitter

 class HierarchicalFitterRepeat